Neural Plasticity-Inspired Multimodal Foundation Model for Earth Observation: Methodology

 The self-supervised loss formulation is pivotal for training our multimodal EO foundation model.
-The model leverages the MIM paradigm to circumvent the necessity for spatially aligned multimodal datasets, which are challenging to construct.
-To reduce the computational cost of self-supervised training on extensive datasets, we design a continual pretraining strategy inspired by \citet{mendieta2023towards} incorporating a distillation loss and a weight initialization strategy.
-This method effectively utilizes knowledge from expansive, supervised, pretrained models, reducing the computational burden and associated CO\textsubscript{2} emissions.
+The model leverages the MIM paradigm to avoid the requirement for spatially aligned multimodal datasets.
+To reduce the computational cost of training on extensive datasets, we propose a continual pretraining strategy in the multimodal setting, incorporating a distillation loss inspired by GFM~\cite{mendieta2023towards} and a weight initialization strategy.

-Given the disparities in spectral resolution between these datasets, using ImageNet pretrained weights for continual pretraining is challenging.
+Considering the varying number of channels in different EO modalities, directly using ImageNet pretrained weights for continual pretraining is impossible.
 Instead, we design a proxy-based distillation method that extracts optical data as a proxy to ensure representation similarity between the teacher and student networks.
-As illustrated in Fig.~\ref{DPE} (b), for multi-channel input data with more than three channels, we extract the RGB channels to form a 3-channel input $X_{p} \in \mathbb{R}^{3\times H\times W}$.
+As illustrated in Fig.~\ref{DPE} (2), for multi-channel input data with more than three channels, we extract the RGB channels to form a three-channel input $\mathbf{X}_{p} \in \mathbb{R}^{3\times H\times W}$.
 We randomly select one channel for Sentinel-1 data with only two bands and duplicate it to a synthetic three-channel image.
-This input $X_{p}$ is then fed into an ImageNet-pretrained teacher model to get teacher features $F_{t}$.
-Concurrently, the dynamic encoder in DOFA is also used to encode $X_{p}$ into student features $F_{s}$.
+This input $\mathbf{X}_{p}$ is then fed into an ImageNet-pretrained teacher model to get teacher features $\mathbf{F}_{t}$.
+Concurrently, the dynamic encoder in DOFA is also used to encode $\mathbf{X}_{p}$ into student features $\mathbf{F}_{s}$.
 Throughout this procedure, the teacher model's weights remain frozen to preserve structured representations and reduce the computational load during optimization.

-We also follow a continual pretraining strategy for initializing the dynamic weight generator.
-First, we pretrain the generator to mimic the teacher model's patch embedding layer weights.
-We then use the pretrained weights to initialize the dynamic embedding layer.